WICG/digital-credentials/custom-schemes.md

 6. What are the privacy implications of a wallet accepting custom schemes?

-   - In general, Android works to keep the list of installed applications private from other applications.
-However, applications registering to handle custom URL schemes effectively make their package name visible to other applications.
-By registering to support custom URL schemes, a wallet application may be leaking PII (such as the user's likely citizenship status or state of residency) to any other application on the device.
+   - [Android aims](https://developer.android.com/training/package-visibility) to keep the list of installed applications private from other applications, but this capability is reduced for applications which handle arbitrary intents like custom URL schemes.
+By registering to support custom URL schemes, a wallet application may effectively be leaking PII (such as the user's likely citizenship status or state of residency) to other applications on the device.
    - A purpose-built OS API for wallet invocation (on top of which a browser API would be built) can avoid any such information leakage.

 7. How can users be assured that they have control over where their personal information is shared?